The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 A citizen recognized as disabled is issued:

-• individual program of rehabilitation or habilitation (IPRA).
+• individual rehabilitation or habilitation program (IPRA).

-8. How to get re-certified?
+8. How to get re-examined?

 Re-examination can be carried out in advance, but no more than 2 months before the expiration of the established period of disability.